LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Supernal Vision.md

 - How adept is the target at their highest-rated [[Arcanum]]?
 - How many [[Arcanum|Arcana]] does the subject know?
 - What is the target’s Nimbus?
-- What is the target’s Gnosis?
+- What is the target’s [[Gnosis]]?

 The subject perceives the answers as Supernal symbols and visions unfolding around the target.
 If the subject desires more information about a particular phenomenon, she may study it for multiple turns, as long as the spell’s Duration lasts.\
-Effects that would cloak the target’s nature provoke a Clash of Wills as normal.
+Effects that would cloak the target’s nature provoke a [[Clash of Wills]] as normal.

-**+1 Reach:** The spell reveals the nature of supernatural beings and effects other than Supernal phenomena — though there’s no guarantee the mage knows what the aura of, for example, a Promethean looks like, and most of the questions will return nonsensical imagery that best translates as “not applicable.”
+**+1 [[Reach]]:** The spell reveals the nature of supernatural beings and effects other than Supernal phenomena — though there’s no guarantee the mage knows what the aura of, for example, a Promethean looks like, and most of the questions will return nonsensical imagery that best translates as “not applicable.”